MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamChannelTab.md

 # Update-MgTeamChannelTab

 ## SYNOPSIS
-Update the properties of the specified tab.\nThis can be used to configure the content of the tab.
+Update the properties of the specified tab.This can be used to configure the content of the tab.

 ## SYNTAX